 Amazon Echo, meanwhile, is growing its list of compatible apps, including Domino's Pizza, Uber and 1-800 Flowers, but the sheer might of Google may have already tipped the scale in Home's favor.

-It will likely be a race to see who can sign up the most third-party apps with the most worthwhile functionality by the time Home hits the market later this year, but Google seems keen to have Home performing as many tasks as possible.
+It will likely be a race to see who can sign up the most third-party apps with the most worthwhile functionality going forward, but both are keen to have their speakers performing as many tasks as possible.

 The Echo laid the groundwork for home assistants, but Google is ready to swoop in and do what it does best: serve up information and manage your digital life.
-We anticipate Home being affordable, too, which will be another notch in its belt against Echo.
+Home is also slightly more affordable, too, which is another notch in its belt against Echo.

 Just don't expect to be able to order products from Amazon on Home.
 That's one strike Google's smart speaker has against it.

 - More coverage: Google Home vs Amazon Echo